Xyclade/MachineLearning/Readme.md

 In the upcoming subsections the most important notions you need to be aware off when practicing machine learning are (briefly) explained.

+###Features
+A feature (in the field of machine learning) is a property on which a [Model](#Model) is trained.
+Say for example that you classify emails as spam/ham based on the frequency of the word 'Buy' and 'Money'.
+Then these words are features.
+If you would use machine learning to predict whether one is a friend of you, the amount of 'common' friends could be a feature.

 ###Model
 When one talks about machine learning, often the term *model* is mentioned.
 The model is the result of any machine learning method and the algorithm used within this method.
 This model can be used to make predictions in [supervised](#Supervised Learning), or to retrieve clusterings in [unsupervised learning](#Unsupervised learning).